 If you compare Raspberry Pie with Odroid-C2, you will find that their size is the same, which is 85 x 56mm, but the specifications of Odroid are more advanced.
 It uses Amlogic ARM Cortex-A53 as the center of the central processing unit and can be clocked up to 1.5Ghz.
 This is a quad-core CPU, and GPU is powered by Mali-450.

 - 2GB ram ensures fluent performance, while for storage, it can use a 16GB micro SD card or 64GB eMMC.

 - You can use this one of the best Raspberry Pi alternatives for building any sophisticated project.
 Besides, it can also generate 4K @ 60Hz video.

 - Provide connectivity through Gigabit ethernet alongside 4x USB ports.

-- The board is built on Linux kernel.
+- The board is built on a Linux kernel.
 You can use an Android or Linux operating system.

-- Although Odroid beats RPI in almost all the sectors, there is no Bluetooth or wifi available with the package.
+- Although Odroid beats RPI in almost all sectors, there is no Bluetooth or wifi available with the package.

 - Price is higher and starts from $46.
 It has 40pins and HDMI output also.

 While these are the best Raspberry Pi alternatives, we can categorize them in three different sections.
 Some SBCs are intended to deliver better performance than Raspberry.
 They can provide virtually anything you want.
 Even the most advanced prototypes can be built using this board.
 Again, some SBCs are focusing on delivering relatively scaled-down performance at a cheaper price tag.
 They are mainly used to do simple projects.
-Again, SBC, like Jetson Nano, highlights particular use that can help you to reach the goal.
+Again, SBC, like Jetson Nano, highlights particular use that can help you reach the goal.

 You should investigate and see the insights before buying an SBC.
 It depends on your requirements and what you want.
 Raspberry Pie is good, but its alternatives can deliver better performance at a lower cost, and you must try them at least once.